 So for six days I explored Catania.
 I explored the many markets and took a lot of photos.
 One of the biggest markets occupies a huge square and spills over into the narrow streets that feed into it.
 Here you can find almost anything you would ever need.
 All types of fresh produce, meat, clothing, household items, textiles, and on and on.
 In one part of the square, vendors, their voices hoarse from out-yelling each other, oversaw tables with huge piles of clothing, some new and some used.
 With a few euro and a little diligence you can find some real treasures here.

 Near my B&B there was a street lined with funeral homes.
 They don’t actually have funerals here, but rather it’s a place where grieving families can pick out a coffin and make arrangements.
 Apparently the funeral business is big in Sicily.
 These funeral offices are literally open 24 hours, someone sitting behind a desk just waiting to get the call.

 Rob was giving me ideas of where to get some interesting photos and told me about a part of Catania called the bordello.
-It's a small neighborhood where prostitution is still legal.
+It’s a small neighborhood where prostitution is still legal.
 Apparently, this is one of the last remaining legally sanctioned bordellos in Italy.
 The twist here though is that the prostitutes are all transvestites.
-I wasn't sure if I really wanted to check this area out as it all just sounded too creepy, but I did finally work up the gumption to go.
-What I found really surprised me.
+I decided to check this place out and what I found really surprised me.